Lab director

 Emily Flesher (she/her)

 Emily Flesher is a research assistant and the website manager for the PEANUTs lab.
-She is a junior majoring in Art, Psychology, and Sociology with certifications in Data Analytics and Applied Statistics at the University of Oklahoma.
+She is earning a Bachelor of Arts in Sociology and a Bachelor of Science in Clinical Research with an Emphasis in Psychological Methods with certifications in Data Analytics and Applied Statistics at the University of Oklahoma.
+Emily is a Pediatric Education Intern at St. Jude Children’s Research Hospital in Memphis, TN conducting psychology, genetic, and pediatric-focused research in the Department of Psychology and Biobehavioral Sciences.
+Additionally, Emily works as an research assistant at the Center for Applied Social Research assessing implementation of multi-tiered systems of support (MTSS) for preschoolers in rural southern school districts.
+She was an Undergraduate Student Research Assistant in the Pediatric Emergency Medicine Research Associates Program at the OU Health Sciences Center (OUPEMRAP).
+Emily has experience studying hate crime victimization and hate crime policy at the University of Arkansas at Little Rock on a National Science Foundation grant.
+She is a former DUET Student fellow, developing and improving pedagogical strategies and improving student experiences. in University classrooms.
 Her research explores resilience, psychosocial determinants of health, sexual/gender identity, child development, mental health interventions, social medicine, and program/policy evaluation.
-She is a member of the Pediatric Emergency Medicine Research Associates Program at the OU Health Sciences Center (OUPEMRAP).
-Additionally, Emily works as an research assistant at the Center for Applied Social Research assessing implementation of multi-tiered systems of support (MTSS) for preschoolers in rural southern school districts.
-She has experience studying hate crime victimization and hate crime policy at the University of Arkansas at Little Rock on a National Science Foundation grant.
-Emily is a former DUET Student Fellow, developing pedagogical strategies and improving student experiences in university classrooms.
-She also has experience as an early childhood educator in Northwest Arkansas.
+She also has experience working as an early childhood educator in Northwest Arkansas.

-After finishing her undergraduate education, Emily is determined to obtain a PhD in Clinical Psychology and an Master’s in Public Health (MPH) to pursue a career as a Pediatric Consultation-Liaison psychologist.
-She hopes to work at the intersection of research, clinical work, and policy/program evaluation to improve child mental health outcomes.
+After finishing her undergraduate education, Emily is determined to obtain a PhD in Clinical Psychology and an Master’s in Public Health (MPH) and work at the intersection of research, clinical work, and policy/program evaluation, improving child mental health outcomes.

 Outside of academia, Emily enjoys listening to podcasts, doing yoga, hiking, drinking coffee, painting, reading, or taking a (much-needed) nap in her hammock!